AxiSEMunity/AxiSEM3D/doc/Installation.md

 # Installation

-The installation of AxiSEM3D includes three parts: the mesher, the solver and some python libraries for pre- and post-processing.
-The python libraries are optional but the most efficient way
+The installation of AxiSEM3D includes three parts: the mesher, the solver and a few libraries for pre- and post-processing.